guettli/programming-guidelines/README.md

 patient.

 Same for irony and sarcasm.
 You and your friends might think it is funny.
 New team members and other people won't understand you.
-It is not funny, it is childish.
+It is not funny, it is confusing and childish.

 ### Sometimes you just have to speak out a wish